-If you’re getting ready to travel to Italy, you’re probably excitedly planning all the places you’ll visit and drawing up lists of all the things you’ll need to pack – camera, chargers, sun cream, local currency, and your all-important passport.
+If you’re getting ready to travel to India, you’re probably excitedly planning all the places you’ll visit and drawing up lists of all the things you’ll need to pack – camera, chargers, sun cream, local currency, and your all-important passport.

 One thing that’s often overlooked when planning a trip is sorting out a local sim card.
 Nothing undoes a relaxing holiday like returning home to a phone bill buckling under the weight of roaming charges you incurred without realizing it.
-Worse still, imagine being stranded in the Italian countryside without a map or GPS to help you because you’ve suddenly lost coverage.
+Worse still, imagine being stranded in the Indian countryside without a map or GPS to help you because you’ve suddenly lost coverage.

 OneSim e-Sim World